X

 Vitamin D is classically known as the sunshine vitamin.
 Your body uses the sun’s ultraviolet rays to convert cholesterol in your skin cells to vitamin D. If you get enough sun exposure, you’ll get enough vitamin D.

-The problem is, most of us spend a lot of our time indoors, or live in a region that doesn’t allow for as much sun exposure as our bodies need to make enough vitamin D. The foods that contain vitamin D (fish and eggs) may not be consumed in high enough quantities for you to get all the vitamin D you need.
-If you’re vegan, you can consume foods fortified with vitamin D like cereal and soy milk.
+The foods that contain vitamin D (fish and eggs) may not be consumed in high enough quantities for you to get all the vitamin D you need.
+If you’re vegan, you can consume foods fortified with vitamin D, like cereal and soy milk.

 Vitamin D doesn’t directly play an active role in your metabolism, but it does play an important role in your immunity.
 Low levels of circulating vitamin D are associated with autoimmune disorders and increased risk of infection.
-Both conditions can make weight loss virtually impossible, or at least hamper it for a period of time.
+Both conditions can make weight loss virtually impossible or at least hamper it for a period.

-Lower circulating levels of vitamin D are also found in people who are obese, which shows there’s definitely a connection between adequate vitamin D levels and healthy weigh maintenance.
+Lower circulating levels of vitamin D are also found in people who are obese, which shows there’s definitely a connection between adequate vitamin D levels and healthy weight maintenance.

-It may be surprising, but a certain type of fatty acid may be the most effective supplement you can take to help you lose weight.
+It may be surprising, but a certain type of fatty acid can restore your metabolism and help you lose weight.
 Pentadecanoic acid (also known as C15:0) is an odd-chain saturated fatty acid that helps support your metabolism on the cellular level, where the breakdown of your metabolism begins.*

 Elevate your cells.
 Elevate your self.

-C15:0 is only found in trace amounts in whole fat dairy products, and in some types of fish.
-Whole fat milk or butter, however, contains much higher levels of ‘bad’ even-chain saturated fatty acids (like C16:0), which continue to be associated with poor health.
+Getting more C15:0 into your cells can help support your goals and give you the ability to truly pursue longevity.* C15:0 is only found in trace amounts in food sources like whole-fat dairy products.
+Whole-fat milk or butter, however, contains much higher levels of ‘bad’ even-chain saturated fatty acids (like C16:0), which continue to be associated with poor health.
 As such, it can be difficult to get enough C15:0 through your diet without intaking unhealthy amounts of even-chain saturated fatty acids, and possibly increasing your chance for weight gain.

 This is where fatty15 comes in.